nmfs-opensci/nmfs-repos-visual-explorer/_explore/scripts/README.md

-# Updating the visualizer
+# The visualizer

 These are a set of scripts for updating the local github data in this repository, used as the source for displaying the content.

 ## Overview of the nmfs-opensci changes

-- Made a script _explore/scripts/import_code_json.py to get the json from data exported from calls to GithHub API and put it in the _data folder
+- Made a script `_explore/scripts/import_code_json.py` to get the json from data exported from calls to GithHub API and put it in the _data folder
-- Changed BUILD.sh to use that
+- Changed `_explore/scripts/BUILD.sh` to use that
-- edited _config.yml
+- edited `_config.yml`
-- created code.json in nmfs-opensci/NMFS_repos
+- created `_explore/code.json` from script in [nmfs-opensci/NMFS-repos](https://github.com/nmfs-opensci/NMFS-repos).
+Copy manually over.
-- made a reqular (classic) personal GitHub token and saved to my .zsh file
+- made a regular (classic) personal GitHub token and saved to my .zsh file

-#### high level overview
+## Creating your own dashboard

+### Overview

 - Developer clicks on green "Use This Template" button on the <a href="https://github.com/JustinGOSSES/awesome-list-visual-explorer-template">awesome-list-visual-explorer-template repository page</a>.
 - They change information in the _config.yml file
 - They install ruby and jekyl